Koki Sugimori

-Koki Sugimori (杉森 考起, Sugimori Kōki) is a Japanese footballer who is a forward for Tokushima Vortis.
+Koki Sugimori (杉森 考起, Sugimori Kōki) is a Japanese footballer who is a forward for Tochigi SC.

 Club career

 Sugimori made his official debut for Nagoya Grampus in the J1 League, J.League Cup on 19 March 2014 against Ventforet Kofu in Mizuho Athletic Stadium in Nagoya, Japan.
 He subbed in the match in the 84th minute replacing Riki Matsuda.
 Sugimori and his club lost the match 1-0.

 National team career

 In October 2013, Sugimori was elected Japan U-17 national team for 2013 U-17 World Cup.
 He played 2 matches.